Mimi E. Lam

 To train a new generation of socially responsible scientists and citizens, I believe that my main role as an educator is to facilitate learning and the transfer of concepts that students can apply directly to their lives.
 I do that by designing interdisciplinary, theme-based courses that are respectful of individual learning styles and culturally contextualized to embrace diverse ways of knowing.
 My primary objective in the classroom and in my professional interactions is to foster reciprocal teaching and learning experiences, creating research and cultural mentoring opportunities using insights from cognitive and educational research.

-Sahir Advani, University of British Columbia (UBC), Institute for the Oceans and Fisheries (IOF), PhD Candidate, Exploring Fish Commoditization and the Values of Fishing Communities in the Andaman and Nicobar Islands, India (2014 – present)
+Sahir Advani, University of British Columbia (UBC), Institute for the Oceans and Fisheries (IOF), PhD, How Commoditization and Cross-cultural Values Influence the Sustainability of Small-scale Fisheries in the Andaman and Nicobar Islands, India (2014 – 2020)

 Jeff Scott, UBC, IOF, MSc, Identifying Stakeholders’ Values and Preferences for Management of Pacific Herring (Clupea pallasii) in British Columbia, Canada (2014 – 2017)